gotolino/pycausal-explorer/docs/example.rst

 We can see it's somewhat big, as it should be.

 By now you should have an idea of how this library's work.
-If you want to know every model we have, check out our :doc:`model_list`.
+If you want to decide which model to use, check out out :doc:`guide`.
+If you want to know every model we have, we also have a :doc:`model_list`.